-However, before Angkor came the kingdoms of Champa (once part of Cambodia but now located in what we know as Vietnam), Funan, and Zhenla or Chenla, and Sambor Prei Kuk, known as Ishanapura, was the capital of the Chenla Empire.
+However, before Angkor came the kingdoms of Champa (once part of Cambodia but now located in what we know as Vietnam), Funan, and Zhenla or Chenla.
+Sambor Prei Kuk, known as Ishanapura, was the capital of the Chenla Empire.

 Influenced by India, built by King Isanavarman I, and dedicated to the Hindu god Shiva, Ishanapura was a royal city and centre of power for some four kings, remaining important during the Angkor Empire, especially in the 10th century, and once again in the later years of the Angkor era.

-While Ishanapura only flourished from the late 6th through to the early 7th centuries AD, during its time evidence – including inscriptions, statues, artefacts, and other relics found at Sambor Prei Kuk, suggest it was a cosmopolitan trading city with signs of visitors arriving from as far away as Europe.
+While Ishanapura only flourished from the late 6th through to the early 7th centuries AD, during its time evidence – including inscriptions, statues, artefacts, and other relics found at Sambor Prei Kuk – suggests it was a cosmopolitan trading city with traders arriving from as far away as Europe.